InfernalWAVE/GD_MAXINE/readme.md

 This software contains source code provided by NVIDIA Corporation.
 See LICENSE.NVIDIA.txt file for information on permissions.

+This software contains source code from opencv.
+See LICENSE.OPENCV.txt file for information on permissions.

+The software contains source code from glm.
+See LICENSE.GLM.txt file for information on permissions.

 Powered by NVIDIA Broadcast.

 Created By: Ryan Powell, 2024.